MingaHateClub/Minga/README.md

 ## Contributing
 Contributions are always welcome!
 Please make a pull request if you have the time.
 The decompilation is not finished or fully functional yet, and even more features are planned.

-<sub><sup>MingaHateClub™ and the Minga Decompilation Project are not associated with the company Minga or personell from Minga.</sup></sub>
+<sub><sup>MingaHateClub™ and the Minga Decompilation Project are not associated with the company Minga or personnel from Minga.</sup></sub>